sandeep45/sandeep45.github.io/_posts/2015-07-08-chaining-ajax-requests.md

 <iframe width="100%" height="300" src="//jsfiddle.net/sandeep45/grauqgvb/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-Ajax methods by default in jQuery are returning a `promise` of a `deferred` object which is created withe every ajax request. jQuery is also internally call `resolve` on the `deferred` object when the ajax is successfully and calling `reject` when the ajax method fails.
+Ajax methods by default in jQuery are returning a `promise` of a `deferred` object which is created withe every ajax request. jQuery is also internally calling `resolve` on the `deferred` object when the ajax is successfully and calling `reject` when the ajax method fails.
 This updates the state on the promise and fires our callbacks attached to it via the `then` method.

+The thing to note here is that `then` calls the next function only after the first functions promise has been resolved.

 So jQuery did a lot of thing's here for us when we used the ajax method.
 But promises in jquery are not limited to ajax and can be used anywhere you want.
 Below you will see how.